Rufous-lored kingfisher: Taxonomy

-This species was described as Halcyon Winchelli by British ornithologist Richard Bowdler Sharpe in 1877, using a specimen collected by American ornithologist Joseph Beal Steere.
+This species was described as Halcyon Wwnchelli by British ornithologist Richard Bowdler Sharpe in 1877, using a specimen collected by American ornithologist Joseph Beal Steere.
 It was named after American geologist Newton Horace Winchell, as requested by Steere.
 Although two subspecies were later described, they were usually considered synonymous with the nominate before 1966.
 That year Kenneth C. Parkes studied a series of 45 specimens and recognised five subspecies, two of which were new.
-All five are still recognised: Todiramphus winchelli nigrorum found in the central and east-central Philippines, T. w. nesydrionetes in the north-central Philippines, T. w. mindanensis on Mindanao, T. w. winchelli on Basilan, and T. w. alfredi on the Sulu Archipelago in the southwest.